This Mother’s Day, do something that takes care of you, mama! I show you my favorite ways to pamper yourself and focus on self care.

 4. Spiritual “Retreat”

 I’ve been fortunate to have time to myself now that the kids are back in school, and many times I find I enjoy a quiet house where I can mentally reset my mind.
-I’ve learned quite a bit about the benefits of meditation over the years through the free Headspace app, and of course winding down with a warm bath helps calm my nerves.
+I’ve learned quite a bit about the benefits of meditation over the years, and of course winding down with a warm bath helps calm my nerves.
 But the thing that helps the most is when I get out my Bible and pray over the Psalms, journal my thoughts, or set some new spiritual goals.

 The day to day busyness causes me to put a lot of this on the back burner, and oftentimes I need a reset on my spiritual life—a reminder that prayer and study is vital to my wellbeing, not just another thing on my to-do list.